tchibatron/dbeaver/SQL-Editor.md

 Query execution usually produces some result set - it will be printed in the "Results" tab.
 Read more about <a href="Data-Editor">Data Editor</a>

+By default all results are placed into the single "Results" tab.
+If query produces multiple results then each of them will be opened in a separate results tab.

+If you want to place results into the separate tab explicitly then you can execute query using `CTRL+/` command.

 ### Scripts execution
 Script executes the entire content of the SQL editor or selected text.
 This command is accessible from the menu, toolbar or with shortcut `ALT+X`.
 SQL editor parses content using the ";" character as a delimiter (it is configurable in preferences) between statements and then executes these statements consequently.

+If your script consists from a series of SELECT statements then you can place their results in separate tabs.
+To achieve that execute script using `CTRL+ALT+X` command.
+Note that in this mode queries will be executed simultaneously.
+Be careful with this command - you won't be able to interrupt script execution in the middle.

 ###Execution plan
 You may automatically build an execution plan for the current query.
 This command is accessible from the toolbar or with the shortcut `CTRL+SHIFT+E`.